PAMunb/benchmark/README.md

 ## Running the benchmark using command line arguments and docker

-To run all contracts available, run the following command passing the duration, type of fuzzing, repetition times and prefix for result folder:
+To run all contracts available, run the following command passing the duration, type of fuzzing, repetition times, and prefix for the result folder:

 ```
 benchmark.sh all <uri_or_folder> 30m directed_greybox 1 test1
 ```

-Available options for type of fuzzing are:
+Available options for the type of fuzzing are(to pass multiple types use ';' as separator):

 - blackbox
 - greybox